Tahmasp I: Regency

 The ten-year-old Tahmasp ascended the throne after his father's death under the guardianship of Div Sultan Rumlu, his lala, the de facto ruler of the realm.
 Rule by a member of the Rumlu tribe was unacceptable to the other Turkoman tribes of the Qizilbash, especially the Ostajlu and Takkalu.
-Kopek Sultan, governor of Tabriz and leader of Ostajlu, along with Chuha Sultan, leader of the Takkalu tribe, were Rumlu's strongest opponents.
+Kopek Sultan, governor of Tabriz and leader of Ostajlu, along with Chuha Sultan, leader of the Takkalu tribe, were Div Sultan Rumlu's strongest opponents.
 The Takkalu were powerful in Isfahan and Hamadan, and the Ostajlu held Khorasan and the Safavid capital, Tabriz.
 Rumlu proposed a triumvirate to the two leaders which was accepted, the terms were for sharing the office of amir al-umara.
 The triumvirate proved unsustainable, since all sides were dissatisfied with their share of power.
 In the spring of 1526, a series of battles in northwest Iran between these tribes expanded into Khorasan and became a civil war.
 The Ostajlu faction was quickly excluded and their leader, Kopek Sultan, was killed by order of Chuha Sultan.
 During the civil war, the Uzbeks raiders temporarily seized Tus and Astarabad.
-Rumlu was blamed for the raids and was executed.
+Div Sultan Rumlu was blamed for the raids and was executed.
 His execution was performed by Tahmasp himself.

 At the behest of the young king, Chuha Sultan, the sole remaining member of the triumvirate, became de facto ruler of the realm from 1527 to 1530.
 Chuha tried to remove Herat from Shamlu dominance, which led to a conflict between the two tribes.
 In early 1530, the Herat governor, Hossein Khan Shamlu, and his men killed Chuha and executed every Takkalu in the retinue of the shah in the royal camp.
 This provoked the Takkalu tribe to rebellion, and a few days later, in an act of retaliation, they attacked the shah's retinue in Hamadan.
 One of the tribesman attempted to abduct the young Tahmasp, who had him put to death.
 Then Tahmasp ordered the general slaughter of the Takkalu tribe; many were killed, and many fled to Baghdad, where the governor, himself a Takkalu, put some to death to prove his loyalty.
 Eventually, the remaining Takkalu managed to flee to the Ottoman Empire.
 In the contemporary chronicles, the downfall of Chuha Sultan and the massacre of his tribe is dubbed "the Takkalu pestilence".
 Hossein Khan Shamlu thereafter assumed Chuha Sultan's position with the consent of the Qizilbash leaders.